JustllMax/JustllMax/README.md

 I'm a junior Unity game developer that enjoyes boardgames

-I have around 3 years of self taught Unity experience and a year of commercial experience.
+I have about 4 years of self taught Unity experience and a year of commercial experience.

 - Working on few different solo projects, as well as leading a small, amateur gamedev team.
 - Currently developing package for Unity uGUI.